“Our curriculum promotes social mobility;

 Each year the children in Key Stage 2 take part in the London Competition.
 They have the opportunity to design a London project of their choosing and if chosen can win a trip to London for the day.
 This supports many of the areas seen in PSHE through aspirations and celebrating a child’s individual strength.
 It encourages support from home and if a child is chosen to go they get to experience a whole day of excitement visiting several famous landmarks.

-Recently we have got a school dog – Buddy, he is going to be trained in the future as a therapy dog.
+Our school dog Buddy is a great addition to our St George's family and in the future he will be trained as a therapy dog.
 Buddy is helping to support the children with their emotional needs as well as teach them the responsibilities of how to look after him and care for him.
-Already children have shown a great deal of love and excitement having Buddy to visit and he is responding well to his visits.
+Children show a great deal of love and excitement having Buddy to visit and he is responding well to this, he is currently in school 3 days a week.
 He has listened to children read, gone for walks and worked in the classroom – all of these activities help to support the children and teach them about relationships within our school family.

 PSHE is taught both within other curriculum subjects, and also as a discrete subject.
 Biological aspects are taught within the science curriculum, and other aspects are included in religious education (RE).
 Across all Key Stages, pupils will be supported with developing the following skills: